 6 - You don't want to put all your eggs in one basket

 Even though most large and reputable life insurance companies will have no problems in paying your claim, you might not want to rely on just one.
-Some people will want to put policies in place with different insurance companies in order to spread any risk.
-There is no real need to do this as insurance companies overall do pay in excess of 95% of claims.
+Some people buy policies with different insurance companies in order to spread any risk.
+There is no real need to do this as insurance companies overall do pay in excess of 97% of claims.
 Of course, it is down to personal preference and some people will feel a little more comfortable with things arranged this way.

-Will I need to attend a medical to buy additional life insurance?
+Will I need to attend a medical exam to buy additional life insurance?